- Brand name

 - Ear pain

-If you are elderly or if you are taking inflammation-inhibiting products similar to cortisone, you have a higher risk of getting tendon problems during treatment with CILOXAN® Eye Drops.
+If you are over 65 years of age and taking inflammatory inhibiting medicines similar to cortisone, you have a higher risk of getting tendon problems during treatment with Ciloxan Eye Drops.
 If this occurs, stop treatment and immediately consult your doctor.

-If any of the following happen, stop using the CILOXAN® Eye Drops and tell your doctor immediately or go to Accident & Emergency at your nearest hospital:
+If any of the following happen, stop using the Ciloxan Eye Drops and tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

 - skin rash